M. Studeny, J. Vomlel, R. Hemmecke:

 Bayesian network (BN) structure, namely to represent every BN

-structure by a certain (uniquely determined) vector, called
+structure by a certain (uniquely determined) vector, called the

 standard imset.